 What stays in Freshdesk and NinjaOne

 Everything.
 Your tickets are still in Freshdesk.
 Your device records are still in NinjaOne.
 Your historical data is intact.
-If you ever wanted to walk away from Command Center, you'd open Freshdesk and NinjaOne and find them exactly as you left them — no migration, no data hostage situation.
+If you ever wanted to walk away from Morton Command Center, you'd open Freshdesk and NinjaOne and find them exactly as you left them — no migration, no data hostage situation.

 Beyond the unified view

-This is the most common Morton CC starting stack
+A common Morton CC starting stack

 Pricing